russellramey/jsonipsum/docs/source/includes/_endpoints.md

 ]
 ```

-This endpoint will generate a random sentence.
+Generate a random sentence or sentences.

 ### HTTP Request